dlozanob/My-Notes/CSS.md

 	- _static_ :  Default value, positioned according to the normal flow of the document
 	- _relative_ : Will be adjusted relative to its _static_ position as 0 coordinates
 	- _fixed_ : Stays always in the same screen position.
 Takes absolute coordinates
-	- _absolute_ : Will be adjusted relative to its container position as 0 coordinates However, if the container is _static_, the element takes absolute coordinates
+	- _absolute_ : Will be adjusted relative to its container position as 0 coordinates.
+	 However, if the container is _static_, the element takes absolute coordinates
 	- _sticky_ : Positioned as _relative_, but scrolling makes the element stick to the screen walls